Mak Dizdar

 Mehmedalija "Mak" Dizdar (17 October 1917 – 14 July 1971) was a Bosnian poet.
 His poetry combined influences from the Bosnian Christian culture, Islamic mysticism and cultural remains of medieval Bosnia, and especially the stećci.

-His works Kameni spavač (Stone Sleeper) and Modra rijeka (Blue River) are probably the most important Bosnian poetic achievements of the 20th century.
+His works Kameni spavač (Stone Sleeper) and Modra rijeka (Blue River) are regarded as the most important Bosnian poetic achievements of the 20th century.

 Biography

 Early life

-Mehmedalija Dizdar was born during World War I, to a Muslim Bosniak family in Stolac, Bosnia and Herzegovina.
+Mehmedalija Dizdar was born during World War I, to a Muslim family in Stolac, Bosnia and Herzegovina.
 He was the son of Muharem (died 1923) and Nezira (née Babović; 1881–1945).
 Mehmedalija was the second of three children.
 His older brother Hamid was a writer.
 Mehmedalija's sister Refika (1921–1945) and mother were killed in the Jasenovac concentration camp.